How Beijing's influence is changing Hong Kong protests | DW | 07.09.2020

 Read more: No end in sight to the US-China confrontation

-However, Galileo Cheng pointed out that yesterday's protests featured slogans and signs that have been deemed illegal under the law.
+However, Galileo Cheng pointed out that Sunday's protests featured slogans and signs that have been deemed illegal under the law.

 "Protesters who came out seemed to have adapted to how the government and police enforce the national security law and decided to take the risk," Cheng said.